Beyond The Classroom

 I remember the exact moment the project started.
 I was studying when a notification appeared on my phone showing a component I had never seen before — a sliding potentiometer.
 It is a simple part: you slide it back and forth, and the device connected to it reads how far along the slider is.
 The moment I saw it, I realised that two of these, placed side by side, could act as two completely independent engine levers.
 A few toggle switches would become buttons.
 The entire controller I needed could theoretically be built from individual parts for a fraction of what brands were charging.

-I added the components to my cart, finished my studying, and the project had begun.
+I added the components to my cart, and the project had begun.

-The most time-consuming part of the entire project was designing the casing — the physical housing that holds all the buttons, switches, and levers in place.
-I had no prior experience designing objects in three dimensions, so I learned entirely by doing: designing something, printing it, finding all the things that were wrong, and starting again.
+The most time-consuming part of the whole project was designing the casing, the 3D printed housing that holds every button, switch and lever in place.
+I had never designed an object in three dimensions before, so I learned by doing it badly: model a part, 3D print it, find everything wrong with it, and start again.

 Problems Solved Along the Way